×

 A DVRO is obtained by submitting an application to a court in the county where the act(s) of domestic violence occurred or where the alleged abuser resides.
 The application can be made (and usually is) without providing any advance notice to the other party.
 The court considers the application in the absence of any input from the other party, and decides whether to issue a temporary order.
 However, because the temporary order is issued without affording the other party an opportunity to be heard, the court will schedule a hearing fairly quickly, usually within 20-25 days.
 At the hearing, the court will then consider evidence presented by both parties and decide whether to issue a Restraining Order After Hearing, or to deny the request.
 A request that is denied when originally submitted can be granted at the hearing; and, likewise, a request originally granted can be denied at the hearing.

 While it is possible to obtain a domestic violence restraining order without an attorney, the process can be complicated and scary.
 The hearings are genuine trials, with the parties expected to present testimony and other evidence in accordance with the requirements of the law.
-It can be particularly difficult fora party to proceed without an attorney if the other party has an attorney, since that attorney will be familiar with the rules of evidence and will act aggressively to prevent a party from making his or her case to the judge.
+It can be particularly difficult for a party to proceed without an attorney if the other party has an attorney, since that attorney will be familiar with the rules of evidence and will act aggressively to prevent a party from making his or her case to the judge.

 Additionally, domestic violence restraining orders have serious implications beyond controlling the conduct of the parties towards each other.
 They can affect employment, the ability to own or possess firearms, the ability to attend a particular school or church, etc. They can have an adverse impact on any ongoing criminal proceeding, and even greatly affect the right to receive or request spousal support.
-For this reason, a request for restraining order should never be taken likely.
+For this reason, a request for a restraining order should never be taken lightly.

 As an attorney with more than 30 years of experience, Brian N. Chase has handled many hundreds of domestic violence matters on behalf of both victims and alleged abusers.
 As an expert in Family Law, he understands the impact these proceedings have on both parties works daily to protect his clients’ interests aggressively, but also with sensitivity towards the many issues these matters raise within a family unit.

-Our Commitment to Family Law
+Chase Law Firm: Our Commitment to Family Law

 With years of experience in family law, Chase Family Law is committed to offering personalized legal services tailored to the unique needs of each client.
 Our practice focuses on a wide range of family law matters, ensuring that every family receives the attention and expertise they deserve.
 We pride ourselves on our compassionate approach and our dedication to achieving favorable results for our clients.